When To Study

 This is the time that students waste the most.
 Sure, some small blocks might be too small.
 You can’t always study if you have to walk across campus, or if you only have a handful of minutes.

-My point is to carefully look at each and every one and ask yourself if there is any way you can make it useful.
+My point is to carefully look at each and

 What you define as useful can vary.
 Some tasks may just be too complicated to spend a short amount of time on.
 Others such as readings, just getting a few pages done is easy and can make a big difference.